JHU-PL-Lab/dde/README.md

 This artifact facilitates building, testing, and benchmarking the interpreter and program analysis presented in the paper.
-In addition, it includes a simplified version of the program analysis that does not use Z3 for path sensitivity and deriving recurrences.
+In addition, it includes a simplified version of the program analysis (`program_analysis/simple`) that is less precise and does not use Z3 for path sensitivity and deriving recurrences.

 TODO: list claims